 Peter goes to recover at Felicia's, and the information she supplies makes him figure out what's going on, and goes to confront Octavius, where he discovers Robbie has been lobotomized.

-In the meantime, the Crime Master has figured out the relationship between his girlfriend and Spider-Man and he kills her.
+In the meantime, the Crime Master has figured out the relationship between his girlfriend and Spider-Man and he severely disfigures her.
 Enraged, he goes to Otto's hideout and starts killing African-Americans.
 Spider-Man encourages everybody who hasn't shot anybody to surrender and not join the Crime Master on death row.

 Otto gets his trial.
 And he gets deported.

-In 2014, Spider-Man Noir starred in a one-shot issue of the Edge of Spider-Verse, following which he teamed up with Spider-people from other realities in their fight against the Inheritors.
+In 2014, Spider-Man Noir starred in a one-shot issue of the Edge of Spider-Verse in which he faced off against his world's version of Mysterio, following which he teamed up with Spider-people from other realities in their fight against the Inheritors.

 Spider-Man Noir also becomes playable hero in Marvel: Avengers Alliance.